Image Flow: DeckBridge

 Stream Deck Mini (elgato-gen1) | real Mini (6 key, 3×2, PID 0x0063) | gen1 BMP 80×80 BGR | No | passthrough (BMP short-circuit) |

-The path splits into two tracks on image arrival (setupImageHandler in image-pipeline.ts), running on different threads:
+On image arrival (setupImageHandler in image-pipeline.ts) the path splits into two tracks on different threads:

-- WebUI path (main thread) — fires immediately.
-The received CORA bytes are pushed inline (base64) over WebSocket so the browser renders at arrival time with no follow-up request.
+- WebUI path (main thread) — fires immediately: the CORA bytes are pushed inline (base64) over WebSocket, so the browser renders at arrival with no follow-up request.

-- Transform + USB path (USB worker thread) — the main thread forwards the raw CORA bytes to the worker via
+- Transform + USB path (USB worker thread) — the main thread forwards raw CORA bytes via

-WorkerHidDriver.renderCoraImage(); the worker (image-render.ts) transforms through the Rust deckbridge-native cdylib (with an LRU cache to skip redundant work), then writes to the device.
+WorkerHidDriver.renderCoraImage(); the worker (image-render.ts) transforms through the Rust deckbridge-native cdylib (LRU-cached), then writes to the device.
 Running on the worker keeps the 50–200 ms transform off the CORA ACK loop (P1).

 Image format by device